b4cksp4c3/b4cksp4c3.github.io/htb/writeups/lacasadepapel.md

 ```
 <center><img src="/htb/lacasadepapel/key.png"></center>
 <br>
-Now my first thought was to SSH in as the user <b>berlin</b> since that is where we found the key but it didnt work.
+Now my first thought was to SSH in as the user <b>berlin</b> since that is where we found the key but it didn't work.
 I decided to try the other users and it ended up working with the user <b>professor</b>
 ```
 # ssh -i id_rsa professor@10.10.10.131